ClarkXu0625/CNA_tool/README.md

 # CNA_tool
-A tool to infer CNAs from scRNA-seq data
+A tool to infer CNAs from scRNA-seq data.

+*please read through the following content*

 ## Setup: